The Business (band): History

 In late 1986, Brennan and Pryor founded Link Records, and with Brennan becoming increasingly busy running the label, the band split up again.
 In 1992, Fitz performed a few songs guesting with The Elite and he reformed the band to play a benefit concert for Bobby Moore, who had recently died of cancer.
 Brennan later started a new record label, Captain Oi!
 Records and did not join the reformed band.
 The band's line-up then became Micky Fitz (singer), Steve Whale (guitar), Lol Proctor (bass) and Micky Fairbairn (drums).
 The band released a new single "Anywhere But Here" and new album Keep The Faith in 1994.
 After a number of tours in Western Europe, the band played their first gigs in America in August 1994.
 In 1997 The Business released The Truth, The Whole Truth and Nothing But The Truth which was produced by Lars Frederiksen from Rancid.
-In 2000, the band joined together with Dropkick Murphys to release Mob Mentality.
+In 2000, the band joined with Dropkick Murphys to release Mob Mentality.
 The band's final studio album, No Mercy For You was released in 2001.
 Their biggest hit song in recent times, "England 5 - Germany 1", (based on the result of a World Cup Qualifying match in 2001), became a football anthem for England and even appeared in the 2004 teen comedy EuroTrip.
 Despite various line-up changes, the band's popularity continued to grow.

 By 2006 Fitz had rebuilt his band after overcoming his alcoholism, this year saw the band take on a 2-month tour of the US with the line-up of Fitz (singer), Robin Guy (drums), Daniel (guitar) and what would become long serving Trots (bass).
-In September 2006, Fitz recruited long time friend Tosh (of Section 5) to play guitar, shortly followed by Bundie on drums.
+In September 2006, Fitz recruited long time friend Tosh (of Section 5) to play guitar, shortly followed by Chris Mundie on drums.
 The band took to the studio in Berlin and recorded three covers, this session featured Mitch Harris of Napalm Death guesting to record the title track 'Mean Girl', originally by one of Fitz's favourite bands Status Quo.
 This was released by Bad Dog records as an EP, the B side being a live set recorded at the Marquee Club in London from 1982.

 In April 2019, some of the classic line up (Steve Whale, Steve Kent and Micky Fairbairn) joined by JJ Pearce on bass (the Last Resort) performed at the Punk and Disorderly festival in Berlin.
-Roi Pearce (The Last Resort) Sebi (Stomper 98) and Mike Brands (Arch Rivals) appeared as guest singers.
+Roi Pearce (The Last Resort), Sebi (Stomper 98) and Mike Brands (Arch Rivals) appeared as guest singers.
 This marked the first time former members of The Business had performed without Micky Fitz playing The Business songs.
 The same line up, joined by Beki Bondage (Vice Squad) performed at Rebellion 2019.
 A toast was raised to Fitz's memory at both shows.
+Band manager, Lol Pryor, died in May 2022.

+On 10 May 2024, The Business performed again at the Punk and Disorderly Festival in Berlin, with Roi Pearce being one of the two singers.